Intro to Appium Clients

 Each of these scripts, despite being in different languages, does the same thing under the hood:

-1. Call Find Element with a using parameter of xpath and a value parameter expressing the XPath query used to find an element.
-(If you're confused about these terms, you might find an introduction to Appium or Selenium useful)
+parameter expressing the XPath query used to find an element.
+(If you're confused about these terms, you might find an introduction to Appium or Selenium useful) - Call

-2. Call Click Element with the ID of the element found in the previous call.
+with the ID of the element found in the previous call. - Call

-3. Call Get Element Text with the ID of the same element, and print it to the console.
+with the ID of the same element, and print it to the console. - Call

 The only other thing to keep in mind before choosing or using a client is that each client is independently maintained.
 Just because a feature is available in one client, it doesn't mean it's available in another client (though all clients support at least the standard W3C protocol plus any common appium extensions).
 Just because one client has a nice set of helper functions, doesn't mean another will.
 Some clients are kept very frequently up to date, and others are not!
 So when thinking about choosing a library, the first consideration is the language you want to use, and the second consideration is how full-featured and well-maintained the library is!